RobDBennett/labs28_documentation_template/README.md

 # Title Same As Repo Name
+## Delete this section completely - these are just resources to help you with creating your documentation.
+>Formating your readme so it's legible for others: https://guides.github.com/features/mastering-markdown/
 ## Description
 Final product video for either web or ds depending on what the repo is for
 # Contributors